 6. Please tell smokers that our streets are not their ashtrays

-Treat people that throw cigarette butts out of the car windows the same as we would with people that throw out litter.
+Treat people who throw cigarette butts out of the car windows the same as we would with people who throw out litter.
 These smokers, who would never so much as throw a fast food container out of their cars, yet are littering our streets with thousands of cigarette butts every year.

-Florida litter laws say that any person who dumps litter weighing under 15 pounds is guilty of a noncriminal infraction punishable by a civil penalty of $100, from which $50 is deposited in the Solid Waste Management Trust Fund.
+Florida litter laws say that anyone who dumps litter weighing under 15 pounds is guilty of a noncriminal infraction punishable by a civil penalty of $100, from which $50 is deposited in the Solid Waste Management Trust Fund.
 Think BSO is going to enforce these culprits?
 Not a chance.

 7. Tell parents to have faith in our public school system

 Let’s encourage more parents to support Broward County Public Schools rather than Charter schools.
-No more Touchdown for Life, Pivot or Everest taking students away.
-Back in 2011, Touchdowns4life, a Charter middle school was open for eight years until it closed suddenly after being behind on its rent in a strip shopping center leaving parents scrambling to find other options.
-There are many parents with children in Renaissance and Charter School of Excellence, that are very pleased with them, however, both are still for-profit schools and not only do they take students away from public schools, they take our tax dollars away.
+No more Touchdown for Life, Pivot, or Everest taking students away.
+In 2011, Touchdowns4life, a Charter middle school, was open for eight years until it closed suddenly after being behind on its rent in a strip shopping center leaving parents scrambling to find other options.
+Many parents with children in Renaissance and Charter School of Excellence are very pleased with them; however, both are still for-profit schools, and not only do they take students away from public schools, but they also take our tax dollars away.
 Once public schools are under-enrolled, teachers are laid off.
 We must support our public schools and keep them strong.

-Several sources say that Atkins-Grad, was an easy target to persuade to run as a puppet commissioner by politicians hoping to get a multimillion dollar land deal passed.
+Several sources say that politicians hoping to get a multimillion-dollar land deal passed, Atkins-Grad was an easy target to persuade to run as a puppet commissioner.

 Although she insisted she was always for the land deal, she still accepted gifts from the developer consisting of a downpayment for a new BMW and $4,000 towards a celebration party without disclosing these gifts before her vote.